 As part of SRE, pupils should be taught about the nature and importance of marriage for family life and bringing up children.
-But the Government recognises - as in Supporting Families, the Home Office Ministerial Group on the Family consultation document - that there are strong and mutually supportive relationships outside marriage.
-Therefore pupils should learn the significance of marriage and stable relationships as key building blocks of community and society.
+However, we also recognise that there are strong and mutually supportive relationships outside marriage.
+Therefore, pupils should learn the significance of marriage and stable relationships as key building blocks of community and society.
 Care needs to be taken to ensure that there is no stigmatisation of children based on their home circumstances.

-All those who teach aspects of SRE within school, including visitors, are expected to be guided by the following values framework which represents the values held in common by the whole school community.
+All those who teach aspects of SRE within school, including visitors, are expected to be guided by the following values framework, which represents the values held in common by the whole school community.
 The teaching of SRE will encourage students to:

-- Value and respect themselves - Value and respect others for who they are, not for what they have or what they can do - Value healthy sexual relationships which are based on mutual respect, care and goodwill - Value and respect differences in people's religion, culture, sexual orientation, physical and mental ability and social background - Value and respect their own and others' rights to make choices in sexual relationships after having accepted responsibility for considering the consequences of those choices - Value stable and loving relationships for the nurturing of children and as the basis of a society in which people care for one another
+- Value and respect themselves - Value and respect others for who they are, not for what they have or what they can do - Value healthy sexual relationships which are based on mutual respect, care and goodwill - Value and respect differences in people's gender, religion, culture, sexual orientation, physical and mental ability and social background - Value and respect their own and others' rights to make choices in sexual relationships after having accepted responsibility for considering the consequences of those choices - Value stable and loving relationships for the nurturing of children and as the basis of a society in which people care for one another